Time to Talk: LLM Agents for Asynchronous Group Communication in Mafia Games

 To evaluate our proposed strategy of asynchrony for LLMs, we run games of Mafia with human players, incorporating an agent as an additional player, within an asynchronous chat environment.

-The LLMafia dataset comprises 21 games and 2558 messages, 211 of which were sent by the LLM-agent.
+The LLMafia dataset comprises 33 games and 3593 messages, 275 of which were sent by the LLM agent.
 For a detailed overview of the dataset and files and for accessible download, visit the dataset page on HuggingFace.

 While prior datasets for Mafia exist, ours is the first to integrate an LLM agent, allowing analysis of human-LLM interactions.